ShyraLaGarde/Wildfire-Detection-ChapterX/README.md

 print(f'Images shape: {images.shape}')
 print(f'Masks shape: {masks.shape}')
 ```
-### C. Model Architecture
+### C. Convolution Layers
-We will need to define a function `conv2d_block` to define a block of two 2D convolutional layers, for our CNN.
-That will be implemented as a Unet
+We will need to define a function `conv2d_block` to define a block of two 2D convolutional layers, for our UNet architecture.
+Each block consists of two convolutional layers followed by batch normalization and ReLU activation.

 ```
 def conv2d_block(input_tensor, n_filters, kernel_size = 3, batchnorm = True):
     # first layer